 MariaDB Between

-In this section, we will understand learn how to use the MariaDB BETWEEN condition in the query and which is explained with the help of an illustrated example and a syntax.
+In this section, we will learn how to use the MariaDB BETWEEN condition in the query, which is explained with the help of an illustrated example and syntax.

-In a SELECT, INSERT, UPDATE or DELETE query, the BETWEEN condition is used to get values inside a limit.
-Let’s see the syntax of the MariaDB BETWEEN condition by the following query:
+In a SELECT, INSERT, UPDATE, or DELETE query, the BETWEEN condition is used to retrieve values within a specified range.
+Let’s see the syntax of the MariaDB BETWEEN condition with the following query:

 SYNTAX: